Occupy movement in the United States: Las Vegas, Nevada

-Occupy Las Vegas (abbreviated OLV) is an occupation and peaceful protest that began on October 6, 2011.
-It is affiliated with the Occupy Wall Street movement that began in New York City, and also with the "Occupy" movement in the United States and around the world.
-A series of meetings that were titled "The General Assembly" or "GA" were held to plan the beginning of the event on October 6, 2011, and were held to create a consensus on policies and planning for the occupation.

-The original intent of Occupy Las Vegas, as with many of the other "Occupy" movements, was to denounce the role that large corporations had in promulgating the financial crisis.
+Occupy Las Vegas (abbreviated OLV) is an occupation.
+The original intent of Occupy Las Vegas, as with many of the other "Occupy" movements, was to denounce the role that large corporations had in promulgating the 2008 financial crisis.
 The protesters in Las Vegas, as in other movements throughout the world, have described themselves as the "99 percent."
 This statement comes from the fact that 1% of the population owns 44% of the wealth in the United States.
 One of the features the Occupy Las Vegas Event had at the beginning was that the occupation began progressing with little interference from the police and the city government.
 The organizers and occupiers had been mainly cooperative with the police, and some of the protesters had expressed appreciation for the role that the Las Vegas Metropolitan Police Department has played during the occupation.

 On November 3, a literal midnight meeting was held at "Area 99" which purported to create a 501(c)3 non-profit corporation named Opportunities Las Vegas, and reduced the rules for voting in the General Assembly to a simple majority.
 On November 5, a member of the non-profit Board of Directors stated that because of differences of opinion amongst the group that he would refuse to recognize the General Assembly's authority to in any way affect the rules of the Non-Profit due to the legal requirements and ramifications of administrating a Non-Profit.